pipfrosch/pipfrosch-jquery/SubResourceIntegrity.md

 use the copy it has cached.
 This is a huge benefit, especially for JavaScript libraries.

+Resources served from a Public CDN should *always* have the attribute `crossorigin="anonymous"` set.
+This instructs browsers not to send any identifying information (such as cookies) to the Public CDN when retrieving the file.
+Some (most?) browsers behave this way by default now with JavaScript from a third party resource, but they will include the `HTTP_REFERER` header telling the browser what website caused the request for the file.
+In theory anyway, using the `crossorigin="anonymous"` attribute prevents even that from being sent.
+I have not tested that theory.

 ### Render Blocking Content

 Render blocking content is content the web browser must completely download